JohnCoene/javascript-for-r/_book/3-23-htmlwidgets-peity.md

 \caption{Peity output with DIV}(\#fig:peity-divs)
 \end{figure}

-There is nonetheless one remaining issue in Figure \@ref(fig:peity-divs): peity.js is meant to create inline charts within `<span>` HTML tags but these are created within `<div>` hence each chart appears on a new line.
+There is nonetheless one remaining issue in Figure \@ref(fig:peity-divs): peity.js is meant to create inline charts within `<span>` HTML\index{HTML} tags but these are created within `<div>` hence each chart appears on a new line.

 ## HTML Element {#widgets-realistic-html-element}

 As pointed out multiple times, the widget is generated in a `<div>`, which is working fine for most visualisation libraries.
 However, we saw that peity.js works best when placed in a `<span>` as this allows placing the charts inline.

 This can be changed by placing a function named `widgetname_html`, which is looked up by htmlwidgets and used if found.
-This is probably the first such function one encounters and is relatively uncommon, but it is literally how the htmlwidgets package does it: it scans the namespace of the package looking for a function that starts with the name of the widget and ends in `_html` and if found uses it.
+This is probably the first such function one encounters and is relatively uncommon, but it is literally how the htmlwidgets\index{htmlwidgets} package does it: it scans the namespace of the package looking for a function that starts with the name of the widget and ends in `_html` and if found uses it.
 Otherwise, it uses the default `div`.
 This function takes the three-dot construct (`...`) and uses them in an htmltools tag.
 The three-dots are necessary because internally htmlwidgets need to be able to pass the `id`, `class`, and `style` attributes to the tag.

 ```r
 peity_html <- function(...){